wmarshall484/incubator-quarks/README.md

 * A traffic alert system can send an alert to vehicles that are heading towards an area where an accident occurred
 * A vehicle monitoring system can reduce the maximum engine revs to reduce the chance of failure before the next scheduled service if it detects patterns that indicate a potential problem

-See http://quarks.incubator.apache.org/ for more information on all aspects of Quarks!
+See http://edgent.incubator.apache.org/ for more information on all aspects of Edgent!

-Additional information for how to contribute to the development of Quarks can also be found [here](DEVELOPMENT.md)
+Additional information for how to contribute to the development of Edgent can also be found [here](DEVELOPMENT.md)